AkashaP/Kotlink/readme.md

 Using Kotlink, the code:
 `val mappy = mapOf(1 ln 2, 2 ln 3, 3 ln 4)`
-avoids declaring any objects, as the integers are packed into primitive longs.
+avoids declaring any intermediate objects, as the integers are packed into primitive longs.
 The infix ln function returns an inlined implementation of the Link interface which has a few virtual methods defined for practical usability as if it was just a regular Pair object (theoretically, if the kotlin compiler supports it).

 Link instances are cloneable and have nice toString() output.